rohailtaha/Cafe-App/README.md

 # Cafe-App

 ## About the App
-This project was completed as a university semester project for the course data structures and algorithm.
+This project was completed as a semester project for the course data structures and algorithm.
 The project is written in Java.

 ## Features
 My task was to implement the user side of the cafe app with following functionalities: